 Neighbourhood Plans throughout the district, and is not assigned to a specific town/parish.
 390 Planning decisions should be taken between councillors and residents.
 Councillors, as the elected representatives and spokespeople for their locality, make decisions on planning applications based on planning officer recommendations.
 These recommendations consider the comments received from residents.
 385 A request is made for the enlargement of the Neighbourhood Planning team to assist further with preparation of Neighbourhood Plans.
 At present, limited financial resources prevent the enlargement of the Neighbourhood Planning Team.
 The comment is noted. - Q35.
-Do you have any comme ents on the SA/SEA/HRA? ref Summary of comments Response Regulations Assessment as part of the Local Plan Review as the development of BT2A Indio House is likely to have significant effects on European protected species.at appeal, for up to Indio House under doing so, the Inspector Regulations Assessment as part of the Local Plan Review as the development of BT2A Indio House is likely to have significant effects on European Outline planning permission was granted in December 2018, at appeal, for up to 30 dwellings and associated works at Indio House under reference APP/P1133/W/18/3207470.
+Do you have any comme ents on the SA/SEA/HRA? ref Summary of comments Response 161 There is a requirement for a plan-level Habitats Regulations Assessment as part of the Local Plan Review as the development of BT2A Indio House is likely to have significant effects on European protected species.
+Outline planning permission was granted in December 2018, at appeal, for up to 30 dwellings and associated works at Indio House under reference APP/P1133/W/18/3207470.
 In doing so, the Inspector considered there would be no harm to the setting of Indio House from the development 172 The allocation BT2A contradicts the intentions expressed in the Sustainability Appraisal of the Teignbridge Local Plan 2013-203 - proposed.
 177 An SA/SEA is not an appropriate historic environment assessment - changes to settlement boundaries will require an appropriate Heritage Impact Assessment to ensure harm is minimised.
 Whilst a Heritage Impact Assessment has not been undertaken for the draft proposed changes to settlement boundaries, the Settlement Boundary Review Principles set out that where an extension could lead to development which has a potential to adversely affect the character and/or setting of a Conservation Area, it would not be included within a settlement boundary.